Place Value with Numbers to 1,000 & Money

 Unit Summary

 In Unit 4, 2nd grade students build on their understanding of place value with the introduction of a new unit, a hundred.
 By extending their understanding that 10 ones form a ten, they learn that 10 tens form a hundred.
-With their knowledge of a hundred, students further their understanding of three-digit numbers by expanding their count sequence to 1,000.
+With their knowledge of a hundred, students write three-digit numbers in different forms and compare and order them.
 Their work with place value is reinforced by their work with money as they identify coins and determine the value of coin collections, as well as put this to work in context with one-step and two-step word problems.

-In Topic B, students extend their formal count sequence to include multiple hundreds and end their sequence at 1,000 (2.NBT.A.2).
-This is pivotal to students' number sense formation as students cannot reliably add and subtract to numbers they have not counted.
+In Topic B, students extend their formal count sequence to include multiple hundreds and end their sequence at 1,000 2.NBT.A.2 Count within 1000; skip-count by 5s, 10s, and 100s. , introducing them to this new number (though not delving deeply into its meaning, i.e. as being equivalent to 10 hundreds).
 In this topic, students also locate numbers on a number line and use a number line as a tool to compare and order three-digit numbers.
-Students were introduced to number lines in Unit 3 with their work with measurement and adding and subtracting within 100.
-This is the first time they will see the number line extended beyond 100, to 1,000.
-Beyond the number line, students also use their place value knowledge to compare and order three-digit numbers by reasoning about the number of hundreds, tens, and ones in each number (2.NBT.A.4).
+Beyond the number line, students also use their place value knowledge to compare three-digit numbers by reasoning about the number of hundreds, tens, and ones in each number 2.NBT.A.4 Compare two three-digit numbers based on meanings of the hundreds, tens, and ones digits, using >, =, and < symbols to record the results of comparisons. .

 Fishtank Plus for Math